 Screams come from the cottage down the road.
 Sarah runs to the living room, grabbing the window sill.
 Standing on her tip toes, she pulls back the corner of the orange curtain, and looks through the window.
-The candles in the cottage emit just enough light for her to see shadows fleeting past the far away windows.
-She hears more screams, jumping, and her father tells her and her mother to stay home while he goes to help.
-Sarah watches her father walk through the neighbor’s door.
-His shadow goes past the windows; the candles flicker, and a faint crashing rings out.
+Shadows fleet past the far away candle lit windows.
+More screams.
+Sarah jumps.
+Her father tells her and her mother to stay home.
+He goes to help.
+Sarah watches her father run across the clearing, jump over the fence, and step through the neighbor’s door.
+His shadow goes past the windows.
+The candles flicker.
+A faint crashing rings out.
 Three men flee from the cottage into the woods.
 Her father runs after them.
 He stops.
-With three swift reaches, he hits them with arrows.
+With three swift reaches, he hits them with his arrows.
 They fall to the ground, unmoving.
-Sarah continues to watch as he goes back into the house for a moment.
+Sarah continues to watch as her father goes back into the house for a moment.
 Her father walks out the front door with a small child.
-As they get closer to her cottage, Sarah lets the curtain drop; running to her mother at the dining room table.
-Her father and the child walk through her front door.
+As they get closer cottage, Sarah lets the curtain drop.
+She runs to her mother at the dining room table.
+Her father and the child walk through her back door.
 Her father bloody.
-The boy is silent, clinging to her father’s leg.
-Sarah’s mother walks over to the boy with a rag.
-She tries to clean him; he flinches at first, but takes her extended hand.
-Her mother gives him a bath.
-Sarah’s father washes his hands as best he can, and they all sit down for supper.
+The boy, silent, clings to her father’s leg.
+Sarah’s mother walks over to the boy with a rag and tries to clean him.
+The boy flinches at first, but takes her extended hand.
+Sarah’s mother gives him a bath.
+Sarah’s father washes his hands as best he can.
+They all sit down for supper.
 The boy, still silent, stuffs his face with a chunk of bread.

 Sarah’s father brings a fork full of roast to his mouth, stopping when he sees the boy over eating on bread.
 “Now, now, don’t choke yourself their son.”

-Sarah’s father nods his head back, away from his upheld fork.
-The boy stops what he is doing and stares at Sarah’s father, who clears his throat and looks at the table and back at the boy.
+Sarah’s father tilts his head back, away from his upheld fork.
+The boy stops what he is doing and stares at Sarah’s father.
+Sarah’s father clears his throat and looks between the table and the boy.

-Sarah’s mother shoots her head up at him.
+Sarah’s mother shoots her head up at Sarah’s father.
 “Luke, I don’t think it’s best to call him son.”
 Sarah’s mother sets her hand on Luke’s arm, pats it, and smiles.

 Sarah’s father clears his throat.
 “Yes, well, don’t eat so much at once.
 We don’t want you choking.”

-Putting her hands on Sarah’s shoulders, she whispers to her.
+Putting her hands on Sarah’s shoulders, Sarah’s mother whispers to her.
 “Sarah, he is going to share your room tonight.
 Make sure he’s comfortable.”
 Her thick black hair falls over her shoulders as her green eyes stare into Sarah’s.

-Sarah nods, thick, black, curls escaping her braid shake all over.
+Sarah nods, thick, black, curls escape her braid and shake all over.
 “Okay, I’ll make him a spot on the floor.”

-Sarah turns to go to her room, but her mother stops her, making her thick braid sling to her chest.
-Sarah’s mother grabs her by her right wrist, sliding down, and holds her fingers.
+Sarah turns to go to her room, but her mother stops her.
+Sarah turns.
+Her thick braid slings to her chest.
+Sarah’s mother grabs her by her right wrist.
+Her hand slides down, holding Sarah’s fingers.

 Sarah’s bright green eyes widen.
 “Mother, no!
 I don’t even know his name.
 I don’t want to share a bed with him.”
 She looks back at her bedroom door, then at her mother.
 “He could have head bugs or worse, he could be a bed wetter!”
 She stomps her foot, huffing, and looks at the floor; tugging her hand away.
 “No!
 I won’t!”

-Her mother’s grip tightens, and she tugs hard enough Sarah makes eye contact.
+Sarah’s mother’s grip tightens She tugs hard enough that Sarah makes eye contact.
 “Sarah, you will do as I say.
 Now go get ready for bed.”
 She points to Sarah’s room, the bangles on her wrist clanging.
 She taps her foot, staring at the door.

 Sarah looks at the floor, muddling her words.
 “Yes ma’am.”

-Gloria walks to him and puts her honey tanned arms around him.
+Gloria walks to him, putting her honey tanned arms around him.
 “Dear, it will be alright.
 You saved the boy, and you stopped the bandits from coming over here.
 That is all that matters now.”
 She lays her head on his shoulder, squeezing.
 “I just hope the boy will soon open up to us.”
 She rubs his arms with her hands and squeezes, sliding up to his chest.

 Rolling over towards him, she whispers.
 “My name is Sarah.
 I hope we can be friends one day.”
 She rolls over, her back to his, closes her eyes, and drifts to sleep.

 The next morning, Luke goes over to the boy’s house.
 He buries the boy’s parents in their backyard, leaving the bandits to rot amongst the trash.
 The boy’s home is small compared to Sarah’s.
-Her family farm is quaint.
-Standing in the back is a medium barn, allowing for four horses and a few pigs, goats, chickens, and cows.
+Standing in the back of her family farm, is a medium barn; allowing for four horses and a few pigs, goats, chickens, and cows.
 They have a story and a half cottage; the upstairs being all storage.
 Luke takes pride in their small lot of vegetables and the appearance of their whole plot of land.
 Peter’s family had nothing more than one horse, a few pigs and cows, and what looked like a one story home.
-Luke takes the animals, bringing them over to their barn.
+Luke brings the animals over to their barn.
 Once he is finished, he begins his chores.

-Gloria has Sarah sweeping the kitchen while the boy sits in the corner, quiet and looking at her dolls.
+Gloria has Sarah sweeping the kitchen.
+The boy sits in the corner, quiet and looks at Sarah’s dolls.
 Sarah watches him, acting as if she is still sweeping.
 He sets them on the floor, face down in the corner.

 He just stares at her.
 Before she can react, he snatches the dolls from her hands.
-He throws them across the room; crossing his arms and turning into the corner.
-Sarah looks at him, eyebrows furrowed and stomps over to pick them up, and looks back at him as he begins to whimper.
+He throws them across the room.
+Crossing his arms, he turns into the corner.
+Sarah looks at him, eyebrows furrowed and stomps over to pick them up.
+She looks back at him as he begins to whimper.
 Gloria walks up to the kitchen door, stops, and watches them.

 Sarah sits in front of him on her knees, holding the dolls.
 “They remind you of your parents don’t they?
 It’s ok you can talk to me.”

-She moves towards him on her knees with her hands outstretched.
-He looks at her with teary eyes and nods his head, then throws himself at her, hugging her and sobbing.
+Sarah moves towards him on her knees with her hands outstretched.
+He looks at her with teary eyes and nods his head.
+Before Sarah can move, he throws himself at her; hugging her and sobbing.
 She strokes his head like her mother always does when she’s sad.

 Sarah pulls away from him, holding his shoulders.
 “What is your name?”